JDBurchHuzzah/jdburchhuzzah.github.io/_posts/2023-10-26-my-website-is-published.markdown

 ## Buying the Domain
 I bought jdburch.com in August.
-I used it for my [St. Jude's Campaign](https://jdburch.com/2023), but once the funraiser was over, I decided I wanted to do more with it.
+I used it for my [St. Jude's Campaign](https://jdburch.com/2023), but once the fundraiser was over, I decided I wanted to do more with it.

 ## First Steps